pimdyw/pimdyw/README.md

 -🌱 I'm currently learning frontend, backend and testing software skill.

--🤔 I'm currently looking for an internship as a web developer.
+-🤔 I'm currently looking for an internship or Co-operative as a web developer or software tester.
 If you are interested me, you can contact me at Yume23.alo@gmail.com .

 My skill
 <img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white" alt="html"/>